ifranda/VaporDocumentationWebsite/README.md

       - sphinx-book-theme
       - python=3.9

-Once this has been configured, the html can be generated with the following steps.
+Once this conda environtment has been configured, the html can be generated with the following steps.

 1) git clone https://github.com/NCAR/VaporDocumentationWebsite.git
 2) cd VaporDocumentationWebsite/docs